a castle things to do in Ireland

 Viator’s Skip the Line Guinness and Jameson Irish Whiskey Experience tour gives customers skip-the-line access and includes guided tours of both attractions.

-Rather than booking tickets for the Newgrange Visitor Centre and archaeological site yourself, a guided tour might be more beneficial.
+Rather than booking tickets for the Newgrange Visitor Centre, as mentioned above, a guided tour of Newgrange and the surrounding region might be more beneficial to you.

 For €75, Mary Gibbons' Newgrange Tours include skip-the-line access to the Newgrange monument as well Knowth, in addition to the Hill of Tara.